nguyenkimnhatminh13/PaSCo_Minh/README.md

 > [!IMPORTANT]
 > Note that **voxel ece = (ssc empty ece + ssc nonempty ece)/2** and **voxel nll = (ssc empty nll + ssc nonempty nll)/2**.
 >
 > The inference time reported in the paper was measured on an A100 GPU, making it faster than on a V100.
+For SemanticKITTI, the time also includes the WaffleIron feature extraction duration.

 ## 4.2.
 PaSCo w/ MIMO
 WORK IN PROGRESS